Week 2 (Day 8-14): "Lock housing + cashflow"

 Set up utilities (internet, electricity) + renter's insurance

-Your first month is expensive—deposits, furniture, unexpected costs.
+Your first month is expensive can be deposits, furniture, unexpected costs.
 It's time to build a budget.
 Spend only 30% of your money on rent.
-Shop at ALDI, Walmart, or Lidl for groceries—you can eat well for $300-380/month.
+Shop at ALDI, Walmart, or Lidl for groceries, you can eat well for $300-380/month.
 Buy staples: rice, beans, eggs, frozen vegetables.
 They're cheap, healthy, and last forever.

 Healthcare in America can destroy you financially if you don't know the rules.
 Urgent care is for fevers, coughs, small cuts ($150-250).
 The ER is ONLY for life-threatening emergencies ($1,500-3,000+).
 Right now, open your map app and save the nearest urgent care and 24-hour pharmacy.
 You'll thank yourself later.